Old trail accounts from the Sierra Club Bulletin appear to indicate that the old Hockett Trail may have followed Little Cottonwood Creek.

 From Round Valley down to where it leaves the Little Cottonwood the old Hockett Trail is almost untraveled.
 The shorter route now in use leaves the valley at the lower end, drops over the Big Cottonwood, descends this past an old sawmill, and crosses to the Little Cottonwood, which it reaches about fifty yards below where it rejoins the old trail, at the foot of the Devil’s Ladder.E.
 B. C., Sierra Club Bulletin, Vol. III., No. 2, May 1900

 This apparent “letter to the editor” describes a new trail, more commonly traveled than the “old Hockett Trail.”
-The letter states that the old trail went from Round Valley (below Trail Pass) to Little Cottonwood Creek, crossing the Little Cottonwood, perhaps, not far from where Horseshoe Meadows Road crosses the Little Cottonwood today … or perhaps not.
-The rugged terrain doesn’t provide many options.
+The letter implies that the old trail went from Round Valley (below Trail Pass) to Little Cottonwood Creek, followed and then left the Little Cottonwood, perhaps, not far from where Horseshoe Meadows Road crosses the Little Cottonwood today.

 The new trail described by the correspondent appears to follow a similar route, but perhaps a bit lower.
 The old Stevens sawmill (AKA Cottonwood Sawmill) was located where the Cottonwood Canyon trail meets Horseshoe Meadows Road today.
 This appears to indicate that Horseshoe Meadows Road follows the new trail along Cottonwood Creek to the sawmill site and continues to follow the new trail across the mountainside to Little Cottonwood Creek, where it climbed 50 yards to the old Hockett Trail.